-Many horse racing fans in our groups are questions “Who is the male horse racing pundit?”.
+Many horse racing fans in our groups are asking, “Who is the male horse racing pundit?”

 Gary O’Brien